Take a free test of the latest hearing aids with Earpros

 • Irritants: Certain external factors like pollution, spicy food, alcohol, and tobacco smoke can lead to a sore throat.
 Similarly, ear pain can result from pain elsewhere, like the jaw, teeth, or throat.

-How to treat sore throat and ear pain
+Sore throat and ear pain treatment

 Home remedies for sore throat and earache